jeff-wise/haskell-starter-kit-blog/README.md

    * How do you write code that is easy to understand?
    * How do you write code that is easy to extend?
-   * How do you write code fast or how do write code that works the first or second time its run?
+   * How do you write code quickly?
+How do write code that works the first or second time its run?
    * How do you write code with minimum errors?
    * How do you create a web application that is easy to deploy?